This post may contain affiliate links. Read our disclosure policy here.

 Now that everything is ready let’s whip this dish up, step-by-step!

-Remove the chicken from the oven and carefully top the chicken with the cheese and tomato bruschetta. - Bake again
+Remove the chicken from the oven and top the chicken with the cheese and tomato bruschetta. - Bake again

-Return to the oven and bake for 5-8 minutes or until the cheese is melted and golden-brown. - Drizzle and serve
+Return to the oven and bake for 5-8 minutes or until the cheese is melted and golden brown. - Drizzle and serve

-Remove from the oven and allow to rest 5 minutes before drizzling with the balsamic reduction.
+Once done, allow to rest for 5 minutes before drizzling with the balsamic reduction.

 What to Serve with Baked Bruschetta Chicken